MohFahmi27/anak-kost-money-tracker/README.md

 ## Fetures
 - Add, Update, Delete Activity.
-- Display how mmuch percentage of income and expense.
+- Display how much percentage of income and expense.
 - Daily Notification.
 - Articles from news api.